 Staying within the law

-Guatemalan males, including dual nationals, are required to complete compulsory military service obligations.
-If you're a male Australian-Guatemalan dual national and you're aged between 18 and 50, you could be required to fulfil military services obligations if you visit Guatemala.
+Guatemalan males, including dual nationals, must complete compulsory military service obligations.
+If you're a male Australian-Guatemalan dual national aged between 18 and 50, you could be required to fulfil military services obligations if you visit Guatemala.
 Contact an

 Embassy or Consulate of Guatemala before you travel.